OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 .. note::

-    ``-t`` is needed to specify what type of remote provider host we want to set up, if you've followed all the instruction properly your default editor should show in your screen asking for the credentials and other mandatory data that will allow you to communicate with Azure.
+    ``-t`` is needed to specify what type of remote provider host we want to set up.
+If you've followed all the instructions properly, your default editor should appear, asking for the credentials and other mandatory data that will allow you to communicate with Azure.

-Once you have opened your editor you can look for additional help at the top of your screen, you have more information in :ref:`Azure Auth template Attributes <az_auth_attributes>` section.
+Once you have opened your editor you can look for additional help at the top of your screen.
+There is more information in the :ref:`Azure Auth template Attributes <az_auth_attributes>` section.
 The basic three variables you have to set are: ``AZ_ID``, ``AZ_CERT`` and ``REGION_NAME``.

 .. _azure_specific_template_attributes: